-Many of our Sixth Form students choose to study for an Extended Project Qualification (EPQ) alongside their A-Levels.
+Many of our Sixth Form students choose to study for an Extended Project Qualification (EPQ) alongside their A-Level subjects.
 This is a great opportunity for students to pursue a particular area of interest in more depth and it can also help when applying to university.

 Most projects focus on a written report in a particular academic area.
 However, in recent years we’ve also seen poems, novels, films, dance choreography and a musical composition submitted.

 Project title: How do we prevent another COVID-19?